01 of 12

 1904 Liberty Head Gold Double Eagle; Designed by James B. Longacre; Weight 33.436 grams; 90% gold/10% copper; Diameter 34 mm.

 The U.S. Gold Double Eagles have just under one full ounce of pure gold in them (.96750 to be exact).
-They represent one of the greatest bargains in American numismatics, because you can own U.S. coins that are 100 to 150 years old for about the cost of the bullion in them.
-This specimen was dealer graded AU-50 and sold for $680.00 in June of 2006.Continue to 12 of 12 below.
+They represent one of the greatest bargains in American numismatics because you can own U.S. coins that are 100 to 150 years old for about the cost of the bullion in them.
+This specimen was dealer graded AU-50 and sold for $680 in June 2006.Continue to 12 of 12 below.

 12 of 12

-The 1908 Saint-Gaudens Walking Liberty Double Eagle (Twenty Dollar Gold Piece)
+The 1908 Saint-Gaudens Walking Liberty Double Eagle ($20 Gold Piece)

 1908 Saint-Gaudens (No Motto) Walking Liberty Double Eagle; Designed by Augustus Saint-Gaudens; Weight 33.436 grams; 90% Gold/10% Copper; Diameter 34mm.